Javanese New Caledonians

-Javanese New Caledonians are an ethnic group of full or partial Javanese descent in New Caledonia.
-They have been present since between 1896 and 1949.
+Javanese New Caledonians are an ethnic group of full or partial Javanese descent who reside in New Caledonia.
+They arrived between 1896 and 1949.
 They were sent as plantation workers administered by the Dutch colonial government in New Caledonia.

-They form less than 1.6% of New Caledonia's population.
-New Caledonia is home to a Javanese diaspora, besides Suriname, Malaysia and Singapore.
+They comprise less than 1.6% of New Caledonia's population.
+The Javanese diaspora extends to Suriname, Malaysia and Singapore.

-Most Javanese New Caledonians cannot speak Indonesian but are fluent in New Caledonian Javanese.
+Most Javanese New Caledonians cannot speak Indonesian (but some of them master it as a third language via interactions with expatriate Javanese Indonesians and to a lesser extent intermarriage) but are fluent in New Caledonian Javanese.